ainagari/scalar_adjs/README.md

 + The scales in the Demelo, Crowd and Wilkinson datasets.

-+ `\*\_selected_scalar_sentences.pkl` files are pickled Python objects containing the 10 sentences used for each adjective scale.
++ `*\_selected_scalar_sentences.pkl` files are pickled Python objects containing the 10 sentences used for each adjective scale.
 Each file corresponds to a different sentence pool (ukwac, ukwac-random, flickr).

++ `QA_instances_representations.pkl` files are pickled Python objects containing `bert-base-uncased` representations for the adjectives in the indirect QA dataset.
+The original dataset can be found [here](https://raw.githubusercontent.com/cgpotts/iqap/master/ACL2010/indirect-answers.combined.imdb-predictions.csv).

 + `coinco_data_500.pkl` is the dataset used for the evaluation described in the Supplementary Material.
 It contains 500 sentence pairs extracted from the CoInCo corpus, where lexical substitutes are proposed for all content words.
 The sentence pairs share a word and a set of possible substitutes along with the number of annotators who proposed the substitute.
 The variance ratio of these frequencies is taken to be an indication of whether all substitutes fit in the sentence equally well or not.
 If it is high, one substitute might be much more appropriate than the others.
 The task was to determine, for each sentence pair, which sentence is a better fit for ALL substitutes in the set.